softlayer/terraform-provider-softlayer/docs/resources/softlayer_bare_metal.md

     * Amount of memory(GB) for the server.
     * *Optional*
 * `storage_groups` | *array of storage group objects*
     * RAID and partition configuration.
+Refer to the [link](https://sldn.softlayer.com/blog/hansKristian/Ordering-RAID-through-API) to configure `storage_groups`.
     * *Optional*
     * Each storage group object has the following sub attributes:
     * `array_type_id` | *int*